sendgrid/docs/source/Classroom/Deliver/Delivery_Introduction/unsubscribes_explained.md

   show: true
 ---

 Managing your subscriber base is a vital component of sending emails successfully.
 At SendGrid we provide you with a variety of tools to help you trim down your recipient lists and remove uninterested users, thereby leading to campaigns with higher engagement rates.
-Unsubscribes are controlled through one of two ways:
+Unsubscribes are controlled through one of 2 ways: